-The Overland Park Police Department Internship Program is designed to allow college participants an opportunity to observe police department operations, learn more about the law enforcement environment and be mentored by trained professionals.
-In addition, the Interns will learn about the various police department functions as well as complete written assignments on law enforcement topics throughout the internship.
+The Overland Park Police Department Internship Program is designed to allow college students an opportunity to observe police department operations, learn more about the law enforcement environment and be mentored by trained professionals.
+In addition, the Interns will learn about and participate in the various police department functions.

 Minimal eligibility requirements